RassaLibre/ReactGCKarma/Readme.md

 #ReactJS + Google Closure + Karma
-Simple, not production ready (yet!), dev-stack for developing JS apps with ReactJS, Google Closure Library and Karma.
+Simple dev-stack for developing JS apps with ReactJS, Google Closure Library, Karma and SASS.
 This repo has been created to show a tiny bit of how I am trying to combine these libs and see what others think about it.

 ##Dependencies
-In order to use this stack you need to have [Node](http://nodejs.org/), [Grunt](http://gruntjs.com/), [Bower](http://bower.io/), [Karma](http://karma-runner.github.io/0.12/index.html) and [Java](https://java.com/) installed.
+In order to use this stack you need to have [Node](http://nodejs.org/), [Grunt](http://gruntjs.com/), [Bower](http://bower.io/), [Karma](http://karma-runner.github.io/0.12/index.html), [SASS](http://sass-lang.com/install), [Closure Linter](https://developers.google.com/closure/utilities/) and [Java](https://java.com/) installed.

 ##Installation
 Clone the repo to your local disk and run: